dlcs/protagonist/docs/rfcs/012-auth-service.md

 This will be a self contained service with its own datastore, with the following functionality:

 * API supporting CRUD operations on the various auth service properties (for managing presentation strings, configuration on how to obtain role etc).
+  * API will be exposed to callers as if it is part of the wider API, using same keys etc. Users will be unaware they accessing a different service for some API calls.
 * Handling all IIIF Auth 2.0 interactions (access service, access token service, logout, probe service)
 * User session and auth-token management
 * Validating whether a session has access to a role